 This blocks’ variations are many but they are not exactly the same as the current tutorial, so you could make them using the same instructions.
 So more tutorials to come with the rest of the variations!

-Video tutorial of the block
+Video Tutorial of the Ship quilt block

 I hope you will enjoy this video tutorial on how to make the SHIP quilt block and don’t forget to subscribe to my channel for more fun quilt blocks!